anoochit/serverpod_cloud_storage_rustfs/README.md

 ## File path best practices (important for RustFS)

-In a real-world application, file paths should typically be **generated on the server**, not by the client.
+In production applications, file paths should typically be **generated on the server**, not provided by the client.

-For compatibility with **RustFS and S3-style object storage**:
+For compatibility with **RustFS and S3-style object storage**, follow these rules:

 * Do **not** use a leading slash
-* Use only standard characters, numbers, and `/`
+* Use only alphanumeric characters and `/`
 * Avoid spaces and special characters

-Example of a valid path:
+Example of a valid file path:

 ```dart
 'profile/$userId/images/avatar.png'